 Control What You Can

 You may be feeling a powerful or overwhelming sense of loss of control over your situation.
-You cannot control losing your job as a result of COVID-19, but you can control how you respond.
+Sometimes major events can lead to many people losing their jobs, such as economic downturns or the COVID-19 pandemic.
+But you can always control how you respond.
 You can reach out to a loved one for emotional support, stay connected with others in a similar situation, reduce spending for a period of time, or stay informed about your options.